 When you want to drive clicks and conversions, you’ll wanna go with pins that really mean business.
 Here’re some design habits of highly successful pins:

-Text overlays.
-Adding text overlays to promoted pins can provide a quick overview of what you’re offering, but there’s another way to use them: to point out important features of your product that may not be immediately obvious.
+Text graphics.
+Adding text to promoted pins can provide a quick overview of what you’re offering, but there’s another way to use them: to point out important features of your product that may not be immediately obvious.

 Call to action.
 Learn how to craft arresting CTAs today, and watch your business expand!